Maximilian Mayerl: Eastern Front

 By 15 June, JG 51 had completed its preparation for Operation Barbarossa, the German invasion of the Soviet Union and was based at airfields at Siedlce, Stara Wieś, Halasy where III.
 Gruppe was based and Krzewica, close to the German–Soviet demarcation line.
 The attack on the Soviet Union began at 03:45 on 22 June with JG 51 flying fighter patrols along the Bug River.

 On 7 August 1942, Mayerl was appointed Staffelkapitän (squadron leader) of 9.
 Staffel of JG 51.
 He succeeded Oberleutnant Gottfried Schlitzer who had died the day before from wounds sustained on 3 August.

 In September 1943, Mayerl fell ill and was temporarily replaced by Oberleutnant Max-Hermann Lücke.
-On 23 October, Lücke was severly injured in a mid-air collision, dying on 8 November.
+On 23 October, Lücke was severely injured in a mid-air collision, dying on 8 November.
 In consequence, he was succeeded by Leutnant Heinz Venth.
 On 8 December, Mayerl was officially replaced by Oberleutnant Günther Schack as commander of 9.
 Staffel.
 Following his convalescence, Mayerl was transferred to I. Gruppe of Ergänzungs-Jagdgeschwader 2, a replacement training unit.